elabit/robotmk/README.md

 ### Discovery level: split up a Robot tests into many CMK services

-Lastly, we decide every "Subsuite" in the Robot test to be represented as an own CheckMK service.
+Lastly, we decide every "Subsuite" in the Robot test to be represented as an own Checkmk service.
 "Subsuite1-3" are one (1) level deeper from the top result level.
 Hence, we use the `Robot Framework Discovery Level rule` to set the discovery level from 0 (top level) to 1.